mesur-io/did-method-bee/README.md

 The did:bee method DID identifier has three required components and one optional component that are concatenated to make a did:bee specification conformant identifier.
 The components are:

 - DID: the hardcoded string `did`: to indicate the identifier is a DID
-- DID bee method: the hardcoded string `bee` or emoji 🐝 that indicates that the identifier uses this DID Method specification.
+- DID bee method: the hardcoded string `bee` or hex encoded 🐝 `1F41D` that indicates that the identifier uses this DID Method specification.
 - DID idstring: a v4 UUID that MUST be unique to the DID document itself
 - [OPTIONAL] envrionment: An `envrionment` string MAY be appended, and is used to differentiate differing domains or operational environments.
 If an `environment` string is appened it MUST be a FQDN.
 If the `envrionment` string is omitted, a default value of `bee.mesur.io` MUST be used by the controller.